controverses/biodiversityispolitics/index.md

 # Biodiversity is Politics

 During three days, you will be immersed in the preparation and the simulation of a debate concerning the interactions of scientific and technical controversies related to the measure, the prevention of, and the fight against biodiversity loss, but also the cultural, economical, political and social stakes that are deeply intertwined.
 You will learn and argue from an actor's point of view, that you will embody in an arena of lively discussions.
-This original pedagogical experience has been created and designed by the Center for the Exploration of Controversies of Sciences Po.
+The following original pedagogical experience has been created and designed by the Center for the Exploration of Controversies of Sciences Po.

 ## 30 by 30, a conservation battleground